Tomatoes

 Rose de Berne

 This is one of my favorite slicing tomatoes.
 I can’t even remember where or when I discovered this beauty but I have been growing it and saving the seeds ever since.
 The plants produce 7-8 ounce tomatoes abundantly all summer long.
 The color has a beautiful red color with a slightly pink tinge.
 The picture on the left was one of the first ones I picked and I didn’t even want to cut into it it was so perfect!
 The skin rarely cracks!
 I like to slice them thinly on a plate and drizzle with some good 18-25 year old balsamic and a pinch of salt.
 Like BLTs?
 You can’t beat this in sandwiches!
-Plants are indeterminate and will need support like a cage or trellis.
-Space plants 18-24 inches apart.
+INDETERMINATE – will need a trellis.

 Watermelon Beefsteak

 Who doesn’t love a good beefsteak tomato – and even better, an heirloom beefsteak tomato?
 If the pink and red flesh doesn’t remind you of a big juicy watermelon, the size will!
 Producing fruits weighing in between 1 pound and 2 pound can give you a meal for the whole family. this heirloom varieties dates all the way back to the 1800s.
 And as all heirloom plants, you can save the seeds.
-Plants are indeterminate and will need support like a cage or trellis.
-Space plants 18-24 inches apart.
+INDETERMINATE – will need a trellis.

-These are some of the most popular of the cherry tomatoes and for good reason!
-Beautiful black cherries look like large, dusky purple-brown grapes; they have that rich flavor that makes black tomatoes famous.
-Large vines yield very well; very unique and delicious.
-These are early producers so you will be enjying these beauties before other tomatoes.
-Plants are indeterminate and will need support like a cage or trellis.
-Space plants 24 inches apart.
+These beautiful black cherry tomatoes look like large, dusky purple-brown grapes.
+They have that rich flavor that makes black tomatoes famous.
+The large vines yield very well; very unique and delicious.
+INDETERMINATE – will need a trellis.

 Roma